rgeo/rgeo/.github/issue_template.md

-# Bug Report
+_Github Issues are used to track bugs and feature requests.
+Ask general usage questions on Stack Overflow._

-Be sure to include a title and clear description, as much relevant information as possible, and a code sample demonstrating the expected behavior that is not occurring.
+Please include a title and clear description, as much relevant information as possible, and a code sample demonstrating the expected behavior that is not occurring.